zhenglu0/Parallel-and-Sequential-Algorithms/README.md

-## Parallel-and-Sequential-Algorithms
+## Parallel and Sequential Algorithms

-Some example of Parallel-and-Sequential-Algorithms in classes and on the book
+Examples of parallel and sequential algorithms in class or in the book